troessner/troessner.github.io/README.md

 ## [Voluntary work](#voluntary-work)

-I currently volunteer as a German teacher for refugees at the [Offene Tuer](http://sprengelhaus-wedding.de/offene-tuer-e-v/).
+I used to volunteer as a German teacher for refugees at the [Offene Tuer](http://sprengelhaus-wedding.de/offene-tuer-e-v/).
 I also help out occasionally at the [Berliner Obdachlosenhilfe](http://www.berliner-obdachlosenhilfe.de/) handing out food to homeless people.
+My most recent activity was giving introductory programming lessons to female immigrants in refugee camps for the [ReDi school](https://www.redi-school.org/berlin) in Berlin.

 ## [Professional experience](#professional-experience)